a-e/grinder-webtest/docs/index.rst

 Features
 --------
 * Run an arbitrary number of tests, with logical grouping in test sets
-* Global and local variable parameters, with support for simple macros
+* Global and local variable parameters
+* Built-in and customizable macro functions
 * Capturing and verifying response output using regular expressions
 * Sequential, thread-based, random, or weighted test sequencing
 * Automatic numbering of individual tests for logging and reporting purposes